 At the same time, as we have described in our research manifesto, these collectives or publics do not operate in a social vacuum.
 They operate within legal and democratic frameworks, sometimes making use of resources of the city at large.
 One of the main research questions around hackable citymaking is how this relationship between collectives and institutions can be made interactive.
 How can the governing and administrative institutions of the city open up their infrastructures so that these collectives can improve upon them?
 How can legal frameworks or administrative practices be opened up to allow for these collectives to shape the city?
 As we have seen in the research manifesto, an iterative ‘tactical urbanism’ may be an approach for this, in which collectives start out with a process of small interventions to demonstrate their viability, hoping to convince institutional actors to take them on and make them more permanent.

-Whereas these collectives can empower a particular group of people to reach a communal goal, this practice also raises the question of in- and exclusion as well as the democratic justification of these goals.
+Whereas these collectives can empower a particular group of people to reach a communal goal, this practice also raises the question of inclusion and exclusion as well as the democratic justification of these goals.
 While we have briefly addressed these issues in our research manifesto, so far we have given them only limited attention in our analysis of hackable citymaking practices.
 This ‘governance’ aspect of hackable cities should be an important aspect of future research into this area.

 Another core issue in the debate about hackable citymaking lies right in the centre of the diagram: the collective.
 How and by whom is this public organized?
 Who owns these platforms and sets their conditions?
 From what we have learned from our research, there currently is a fuzzy landscape of citizen initiatives, start-up companies and institutional pilot projects that take on this role, often with a central role for designers or architects as central organizers and campaigners, either from their business practice or in a more difficult to categorize role as ‘citizen-professionals’.